Main-Street-Pulse/marketing-site/_support/2024-07-03-set-up-your-business-entities.md

 layout: support
 title: "Set Up Your Business Entities"
 author: Main Street Pulse
-description: "Learn how to set up your business entities."
+description: "Learn how to set up your business entities in Main Street Pulse."
 ---
 <p>Main Street Pulse can track your business entities, whether active or passive income businesses.
 The business entities that you can set up are:</p>
 <ul>